-- Have any single trigger employment agreements for Named Executive Officers. - Reprice or offer cash buyouts of stock options without shareholder approval and we require one-year minimum vesting period for performance-based awards. - Offer any golden parachute excise tax gross-ups. - Have any supplemental health benefit or retirement arrangements for Named Executive Officers. - Permit vesting of less than one year on any equity awards. - ◆ Allow stock options to be "discounted" and they may only be granted with an exercise or measurement price that is not lower than the fair market value of the underlying shares on the grant date. - Permit hedging, pledging or short sales of Company equity securities.
+- Have any single trigger employment agreements for Named Executive Officers. - Reprice or offer cash buyouts of stock options without shareholder approval and we require one-year minimum vesting period for performance-based awards. - Offer any golden parachute excise tax gross-ups. - Have any supplemental health benefit or retirement arrangements for Named Executive Officers. - Permit vesting of less than one year on any compensation awards that are settled solely with equity. - Allow stock options to be "discounted" and they may only be granted with an exercise or measurement price that is not lower than the fair market value of the underlying shares on the grant date. - Permit hedging, pledging or short sales of Company equity securities.